 Production

-After harvesting, the leaves wither in the sun for a few hours before resting on bamboo trays under cover.
-From here, oxidation is initiated by a manual massage of the leaf by the master producer.
+After harvesting, Jin Xuan tea leaves wither in the sun for a few hours before moving to rest on bamboo trays indoors.
+Here it’s where the oxidation starts thanks to a manipulation of the leaves (the shaking) made by the tea master.
 Due to the low oxidation of this tea (about 10%), it takes only a short time for the tea to pass to the next stage where the leaves pass through a charcoal heated kiln to stop the enzymatic activity and fix the characteristics of the product.
 After this stage in the oven, the leaf is given its final shape by rolling it up by hand so that its aromas can be better preserved.
 The product is ready for consumption once it has completed its drying process, which allows it to keep its rolled shape.

 How to prepare

-We highly recommend infusing this tea in the traditional Chinese method (gong fu cha) to best enjoy these leaves.
-Following this preparation it is possible to use 5.5 grams of leaves (about 3 teaspoons) in a gaiwan of about 100 ml (3 fl oz) in order to obtain more infusions with different tastes.
-After a quick rinse of the leaves in water at 90°C, an initial infusion of 20 seconds can be made, after which, keeping the water at the same temperature, the time can be increased each time by 10 seconds compared to the previous infusion (20 – 30 – 40 …).
+We strongly recommend infusing Jin Xuan organic tea by the traditional Chinese method (gong fu cha) to best enjoy these leaves.
+Following this preparation you can use 5.5 grams of leaves (about 3 teaspoons) in a gaiwan of about 100 ml to obtain more infusions with different flavors.
+After a quick rinse of the leaves in water at 90°C, an initial infusion of 20 seconds can be made, and after that, keeping the water at the same temperature, the time can be increased each time by 10 seconds from the previous infusion (20 – 30 – 40 …).

-This tea has a longevity of about 6 infusions.
+This tea has a longevity of about 6 brewings.

 For a classic preparation according to the Western style we recommend 2 grams of leaves (approx. 1 teaspoon) in a 150 ml cup with water at 90°C for an infusion time of one and a half minutes.